Jula De Palma: Biography

 In 1957, she married composer Carlo Lanzi.
 Two years later, she participated in the "Festival di Sanremo" where her passionate performance of the song "Tua" shocked the audience and the press.
 Due to its perceived "sexiness," she was barred from appearing on national television (RAI) for several years.
-Nonetheless, the public remained interested in her.
+In 1959, she starred in the film "Buone Vacanze".
+That same year, she performed at the 1959 Eurovision Song Contest, singing "Per tutta la vita".